For chocaholics everywhere!

 6.45pm Meet Sophie Jewett, proprietor of York Cocoa House and the hotel’s General Manager , for a Drinks and Canapes Reception in the Ellen Best Room, with a Chocolate Beer and Chocolate Wine tasting – plus a short presentation, to hear about your Saturday morning visit to York Cocoa House.

 7.30pm Dinner in D.C.H.
-A special five – course Chocolate Tasting Menu compiled by Head Chef, Jamie Pulford and his team of Chefs.
+A special five – course Chocolate Tasting Menu compiled by our Head Chef and his team.
 (Not suitable for vegetarians/Vegans).
 An alternative menu can be arranged

 7.30am - 10am.
 Yorkshire Breakfast in D.C.H